antimeme/ripple/README.md

 If you've checked ripple out of a source repository (such as git) execute `./bootstrap` to begin.
 If you've downloaded this package as a tar file run `./configure` instead.
 Either way, the next step is to run `make` to build compiled components.
-To make the library available system wide use `sudo make install`.
+It's a good idea to run `make check` to confirm that everything works correctly on your platform.
+Use `sudo make install` to make the library available to everyone on the system.

+This project is sometimes tested using Cygin with MinGW.
+The following commands may create working Microsoft Windows executables:

+    ./configure --host=x86_64-w64-mingw32
+    make check

-Ripple can be assembled into an RPM package for distributions which support that.
+Ripple can be assembled into an RPM package for distributions which support them.
 A `ripple.spec` file is included in the tar file so commands like `rpmbuild -ta ripple-$VERSION.tar.gz` should work.
 The spec file uses a reasonable build root so it should be possible to construct an RPM without root privileges.
 (Building an RPM is a good